Why I Love My Bush: 5 Women On Why They're Done Shaving Their Pubic Hair

 Alicia

-"As I’ve grown and learned about the role that pubic hair plays in protecting your vagina from infection and bacteria, in regulating temperature and in releasing pheromones that can increase attractiveness, my opinion has become much more relaxed," Alicia claims — making the point that, like eyelashes protect our eyes, pubes serve the very real purpose of protecting our vaginas.

-Alicia, 23, says that during secondary school, she thought pubic hair should be removed in order for a man to want to be with you.
-"I thought it was something to be ashamed of, and unfortunately I still see this sort of opinion circulating on social media."

-"As I’ve grown and learned about the role that pubic hair plays in protecting your vagina from infection and bacteria, in regulating temperature and in releasing pheromones that can increase attractiveness, my opinion has become much more relaxed," Alicia claims — making the point that, like eyelashes protect our eyes, pubes serve the very real purpose of protecting our vaginas.
+"As I’ve grown and learned about the role that pubic hair plays in protecting your vagina from infection and bacteria, in regulating temperature and in releasing pheromones that can increase attractiveness, my opinion has become much more relaxed," Alicia claims – making the point that, like eyelashes protect our eyes, pubes protect our vaginas.

 Advertisement